rasilab/chen_2023/README.md

 - [Code for counting insert-UMI pairs in (FK)~8~ DMS library in *upf1∆*_cells](analysis/barcodeseq/upf1_fk8_dms/scripts/)
 - [Code for linking barcodes and codon pair inserts in small 8× dicodon library in RQC deletion strains](analysis/barcodeseq/small_8xdicodon_rqcdel_linkage/scripts)
 - [Code to regenerate all figure panels](analysis/run_all_ipynb_scripts.smk)

-## Abstract

-Decay of mRNAs can be triggered by ribosome slowdown at stretches of rare codons or positively charged amino acids.
-However, the full diversity of sequence motifs that trigger co-translational mRNA decay is poorly understood.
-To comprehensively identify sequence motifs that trigger mRNA decay, we use a massively parallel reporter assay to measure the effect of all possible combinations of codon pairs on mRNA levels in S. cerevisiae.
-In addition to known mRNA-destabilizing sequences, we identify several dipeptide repeats whose translation reduces mRNA levels.
-These include combinations of positively charged and bulky residues, as well as proline-glycine and proline-aspartic acid dipeptide repeats.
-Genetic deletion of the ribosome collision sensor Hel2 rescues the mRNA effects of these motifs, suggesting that they trigger ribosome slowdown and activate the ribosome-associated quality control (RQC) pathway.
-Deep mutational scanning of an mRNA-destabilizing dipeptide repeat reveals a complex relationship between the charge, bulkiness, and location of amino acid residues in conferring mRNA instability.
-Finally, we show that the mRNA effects of codon pairs are predictive of the effects of endogenous sequences.
-Our work highlights the complexity of sequence motifs driving co-translational mRNA decay in eukaryotes, and presents a high-throughput approach to dissect their requirements at the codon level.

 ## Running the code
 - To run this on a cluster with singularity containers, do: